A guide to making homemade pasta, according to professional chefs - CNN Underscored

 Ready to dig in more?
 Here are some of the chefs’ (and our own) favorite cookbooks for fresh pasta and Italian cooking.

-’Mastering Pasta’ by Marc Vetri with David Joachim (starting at $15.99; amazon.com)
+‘Mastering Pasta’ by Marc Vetri With David Joachim (starting at $15.99; amazon.com)

 Snagging a reservation at one of Vetri’s Philadelphia-area Italian restaurants is notoriously difficult even in the best of times.
 Bring his pasta-making secrets home instead with “Mastering Pasta,” recommended by both Pandel and Conley.